arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 expects to receive a lot of connections, or used in a simulator or test, it might make sense to raise this number.
 It will not take affect until listen_on() is called again (or for the first time).

+if ``announce_double_nat`` is true, the ``&ip=`` argument in tracker requests (unless otherwise specified) will be set to the intermediate IP address, if the user is double NATed.
+If ther user is not double NATed, this option has no affect.

+``torrent_connect_boost`` is the number of peers to try to connect to immediately when the first tracker response is received for a torrent.
+This is a boost to given to new torrents to accelerate them starting up.
+The normal connect scheduler is run once every second, this allows peers to be connected immediately instead of waiting for the session tick to trigger connections.

+``seeding_outgoing_connections`` determines if seeding (and finished) torrents should attempt to make outgoing connections or not.
+By default this is true.
+It may be set to false in very specific applications where the cost of making outgoing connections is high, and there are no or small benefits of doing so.
+For instance, if no nodes are behind a firewall or a NAT, seeds don't need to make outgoing connections.

+if ``no_connect_privileged_ports`` is true (which is the default), libtorrent will not connect to any peers on priviliged ports (<= 1023).
+This can mitigate using bittorrent swarms for certain DDoS attacks.

+``alert_queue_size`` is the maximum number of alerts queued up internally.
+If alerts are not popped, the queue will eventually fill up to this level.
+This defaults to 1000.

+``max_metadata_size`` is the maximum allowed size (in bytes) to be received by the metadata extension, i.e. magnet links.
+It defaults to 1 MiB.

 pe_settings
 ===========